 Catching Fire (2009)

 A feature film adaption was released in March 2012, staring Jennifer Lawrence as Katniss, Josh Hutcherson as Peeta, Liam Hemsworth as Gale, Woody Harrelson as Haymitch, and Donald Sutherland as President Snow.
 The film has its own page here.
-A film adaptation of Catching Fire is scheduled for release in 2013, with a two-part adaptation of Mockingjay to follow.Now with a Character Sheet!Note: The title event of this book series is a fight to the death.
+A film adaptation of Catching Fire was released in 2013, with a two-part adaptation of Mockingjay to follow.Now with a Character Sheet!Note: The title event of this book series is a fight to the death.
 As such, Death Tropes and death-related spoilers are plentiful.
 Proceed with caution.

 Acquired Poison Immunity: Snow, as part of his gambit when he made his rise to power.
 Subverted in that no antidotes are perfect, and he has long-term damage from the myriad poisons he's handled and ingested.

 Action Girl: Katniss and most of the other female contestants.

 Adam Smith Hates Your Guts: In-universe example.
 The longer the Games run, the more expensive it is for sponsors to send support to remaining Tributes.

 Adult Fear: The point of the Games was for the Capitol to show it has so much control over its citizens, they can kill the children publicly and there is nothing the Districts can do about it.
 This has caused Katniss to swear off the idea of getting married and having kids because she knows they'd have to face the Reaping.
 She changes her mind, however.
 Fifteen years after the rebellion that brought an end to the Hunger Games.